addiscent/php-server-mon-sys/README.md

         $ docker rmi IMAGE ID.

-If you inadvertently uninstall _Php-Server-Mon-Sys_ without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned _Docker_ containers by using _Docker_ commands.
-See the _Docker_ documentation for details; in a nutshell:
+If you inadvertently uninstall _Php-Server-Mon-Sys_ without first using the _docker-compose rm_ command, you may manually "clean up" the orphaned _Docker_ containers by using _Docker_ commands:

   - Discover the orphaned _Docker_ containers by using the command: